HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 Much of the information needed to fulfill a specialty medication can be retrieved systematically from the prescriber's EHR: allergies, conditions, active medications, etc. This section details those exchange flows:

-- Solicited flow using the Specialty Rx Query Response message only
+- Solicited flow using the [Specialty Rx Query Response - Unsolicited message](StructureDefinition-specialty-rx-bundle-query-response-unsolicited.html) only
 - Solicited flow using RESTful searches through (a) a direct connection between the requesting system and the data source and (b) an intermediary
-- Unsolicited flow using the Specialty Rx Query request and Specialty Rx Query Response messages only
+- Unsolicited flow using the [Specialty Rx Query request](StructureDefinition-specialty-rx-bundle-query.html) and [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) messages only
 - Unsolicited flow using RESTful searches facilitated by an intermediary.

 <br>

+### Example Use Scenarios

+#### "Solicited" workflow requesting patient information related to a prescription

+In this scenario, a Requesting System receives a specialty medication prescription and then requests related patient information needed to fulfill it.

+The Requesting system either submits RESTful FHIR searches against the Data Source system, or transmits a [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html) to the Data Source (or an Intermediary) containing searches for the desired information.

+The Data Source System responds to the RESTful FHIR searches (in the first case) or returns a [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) containing the requested information (in the second).

+#### "Unsolicited" workflow containing a predefined set of request information

+In this scenario, a Data Source System shares patient information related to a specialty medication prescription that it has sent to the Requesting System.
+The Data Source System or its agent collects patient information associated with the prescription and transmits it in a [Specialty Rx Query Response - Unsolicited message](StructureDefinition-specialty-rx-bundle-query-response-unsolicited.html).

 ### Workflow Overview - Solicited and Unsolicited